Amazing Volcanic Black Sand Beaches

 The secluded black sands of Karekare Beach lie surrounded by dramatic cliffs just 35 kilometres from the centre of Auckland on North Island.
 Immortalised in rock group Crowded House's Together Alone album which was largely recorded nearby, and the Oscar-winning film The Piano in the same year, Karekare beach has been named one of the top 25 beaches in the world.

-Part of Karekare Regional Park, surfers regularly frequent the… read more »
+Part of Karekare Regional Park, surfers regularly frequent the waves, and swimming is also possible in the area marked out by flags when lifeguards are on patrol.
+However, a… read more »

 • Piha beach // New Zealand